-The University has built a new Residence Life and Learning Hall, which opened fall 2011.
+The University built a new residence hall, which opened fall 2011.

 September 28, 2011 – A month into the new school year, students who are calling the new Residence Life & Learning Hall home have given it rave reviews.
 The hall – the first new residence facility in several decades – was designed for primarily sophomores.